MarkWme/aks-sb-workshop/05-IdentityManagement.md

 ## Part 5: Identity Management

-In this section, we'll examine
+In this section, we'll examine the use of identities within the secure baseline.

 ## Concepts